 Why would a trucking company “reincarnate”?

-The answer is usually simple: a bad history follows a carrier.
+The answer is usually simple: bad history follows bad drivers.
+Companies dissolve and reform as a way to get away from serious truck accidents or flagged safety violations.
 The Government Accountability Office (GAO) reported that FMCSA had identified a growing number of new applicants with “chameleon attributes,” meaning registration data that matched or resembled older carriers with safety problems.

 Why this means more risk for Texas drivers

-For crash victims, that hidden history can matter in another way: it may help explain why the wreck happened at all.
-A company that has repeatedly failed to follow safety rules, maintain vehicles, or operate lawfully may be more likely to create the kind of conditions that lead to catastrophic collisions.
+For crash victims, that history can matter in another way: by explaining why the wreck happened at all.
+Jacknife or unbalanced load accidents can happen because companies more willing to rebrand then reform are the kind that employ drivers that lead to catastrophic collisions.

 Why this matters after a Texas truck accident